 - The amount of bacteria on your skin.
 Large amounts of a few types of bacteria make your skin tastier to mosquitoes.

 Of course, there are other non-genetic factors that are thought to determine how attractive you are to a mosquito.
 If possible, try to avoid these habits when mosquitoes are around:

 - Environmental factors that attract mosquitoes

 - Drinking alcohol.
 Consuming alcohol raises your metabolic rate and body temperature.

-- Exercising, which also raises your metabolic rate, increases your body temperature, and releases lactic acid.
+- Exercising, which also raises your metabolic rate, increases your body temperature and releases lactic acid.
 Sweating, which produces octenol, a chemical that attracts mosquitoes.

-- Wearing dark colored clothing.
+- Wearing dark-colored clothing.

-Unfortunately, if you’re a larger individual with Type O blood, drinks beer, who sweats a lot, and produces lactic acid, you are simply more prone to mosquito bites.
+Unfortunately, if you’re a larger individual with Type O blood, drinks beer, sweats a lot, and produce lactic acid, you are simply more prone to mosquito bites.
 While you can’t change your chemical makeup or your blood type, you can take precautions to protect yourself against mosquitoes.
 Apply DEET-based repellents and wear light-colored, protective clothing when outside.